Introduction

 Guidelines

-They are unjustified lights to enhance the shot and are 100% in service of storytelling.
+They are studio lights to enhance the shot and are 100% in service of storytelling.
 They do not necessarily have any coherence with the other lights from the scene.

 “If you only stick to natural and practical lights, you’ll get a documentary look, not a good-looking movie.”